01 Jul, 2025

 Immunotherapy is another treatment for leukemia that involves re-engineering the patient’s immune system to fight cancer.

 T-cells are taken from a patient’s blood, and a gene for a special receptor that binds to a certain protein on the surface of cancer cells is added to the T-cells in the laboratory.
+Later, these T-cells are infused back into the patient’s body, where they launch an attack against cancer cells.
+CAR T-cell therapy for leukemia has become especially effective for acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL).

-Stem cell transplantation, or bone marrow transplant, is an important leukemia treatment option for cancer patients.
 Bone marrow transplantation for leukemia is a treatment procedure to replace damaged or diseased bone marrow with healthy bone marrow stem cells.
 Stem cells may be either collected directly from the bone marrow (bone marrow transplantation) or the bloodstream (peripheral stem cell transplantation).

 Read More: Different Types of Bone Marrow Transplant for Blood Cancers

 Clinical trials for the treatment of leukemia are important for advancing the development of leukemia drugs and new medicines for leukemia.
-Clinical trials involve testing new therapies, leukemia drug combinations, or techniques to find more effective approaches to leukemia treatments.
-For some patients, especially those who have exhausted their treatment options, joining a clinical trial can be a leukemia treatment option.

 Some common side effects of leukemia treatment are:

-Choosing HCG Cancer Centre for leukemia treatment offers patients access to advanced treatment of leukemia and personalized care from a team of expert oncologists.
-HCG provides state-of-the-art therapies, including chemotherapy, immunotherapy, targeted therapy, and stem cell transplants, ensuring the best possible outcomes for leukemia treatment.
+Choosing HCG Cancer Centre for leukemia treatment offers patients access to advanced treatments and personalized care from a team of expert oncologists.

 Dr. Amarnadh Polisetty